CarloRomeo427/DnD_DM_Questionary/README.md

 1. **Generate a random adventuring party** with a button click.
 2. **View character details** by clicking on their class names.
 3. **Choose a set of enemies** (up to 8 creatures) to challenge the party.
 4. The app **calculates the total enemy XP** and applies the **encounter multiplier** based on the number of enemies.
-5. The tool then **compares the enemy XP to the party’s XP thresholds**, indicating whether the fight is **Easy, Medium, Hard, or Deadly**.
-6. Adjust your selection to **fine-tune the encounter balance** before finalizing your battle!
+5. After collecting **3 sets** of enemies, the app will simulate the fights of the selected encounters.
+6. To overcome the **stocasticity of dice rolling** each combat is simulated 100 times.
+7. At the end of the simulated fights, the **average statistics** for the selections made will be displayed!

 ---